Article 2 paragraph 9 of the Single Convention on narcotic drugs: Implementation

+Cannabis

-Article 2(9) is used by countries to exempt hemp.
+Article 2(9) is used by countries to exempt hemp and in particular CBD-rich hemp products.

 In 2021, Malta legalized cannabis, becoming the first EU country to do so.
 In its law, Malta used the language of article 2 (9).

 In 2022, Switzerland adopted a model of experimental regulations that has been argued to be aligned with the provisions of article 2(9).

 Other countries that have legalized recreational cannabis do not rely on the provisions of article 2 paragraph 9.

+Coca leaf

+There has been discussions around the use of article 2.9 to regulate non-medical uses of coca leaf.
+A draft Colombian decree to regulate the production of coca, cannabis, and poppy (which did not enter into force as of 2025) also made a reference to article 2 paragraph 9 and article 27 of the Single Convention in its opening provisions.